Utah Plein Air

 Q: Do I have to paint on canvas?

-A: No, paint or draw on whatever surface you prefer.
+A: No, paint on whatever surface you prefer.

 Q: Do I have to live in Box Elder County to participate?